gSchool/DEV-NEW-PYTHON-PRECOURSE/challenges/objects4.md

 * type: code-snippet
 * language: python3.6
 * id: 09b2c4c3-d899-49fa-a943-60a03de413c2
-* title: removeNumbersLargerThan
+* title: remove_numbers_larger_than

 ### !question

-Write a function called "removeNumbersLargerThan".
+Write a function called "remove_numbers_larger_than".

-Given a number and an dictionary, "removeNumbersLargerThan" removes any keys whose values are numbers greater than the given number.
+Given a number and an dictionary, "remove_numbers_larger_than" removes any keys whose values are numbers greater than the given number.

 ```
 input = {'a': 8, 'b': 2, 'c': 'montana'}

-removeNumbersLargerThan(5, input)
+remove_numbers_larger_than(5, input)
 print(input) # --> {'b': 2, 'c': 'montana'}
 ```